enerqi/bridge-hand-ocr/ARCHITECTURE.md

    compare each cut-out glyph against them, picking the best match.
 Because the source glyphs are pixel-identical from a given website, this is extremely accurate and needs no training.
 Low-resolution printouts are upscaled to a fixed size first so the comparison is fair.
-If the best match is weak, we fall back to **PaddleOCR** (the optional machine-learning reader).
+A weak best-match is *designed* to fall back to **PaddleOCR** (the optional machine-learning reader), but that path is an unwired stub — no messy input needs it today, so nothing calls it.

 7. **Assemble + validate** (`model.py`).
 Put the recognised cards into a `Deal` and **sanity-check** it: each known hand must have exactly 13 cards, no card